-Mylo Kaye is the Chief Executive Officer of Pledge, a digital transformation charity whose aim is to help other charities embrace new ways of thinking while committing to reduce poverty in Greater Manchester for those experiencing homelessness, exploitation and unemployment.
+Mylo Kaye is the Chief Executive Officer of Pledge, a charity with a vision to reduce poverty in Greater Manchester for those experiencing homelessness, exploitation and unemployment.

 Mylo is a trustee of The Booth Centre; a charity set up 22-years ago to help homeless people to rebuild their lives.

 He is also an investment advisor for Fair by Design; a £20 million fund and partnership between Big Society Capital, the Joseph Rowntree Foundation, Finance Birmingham and Ascension Ventures that aims to help those living in poverty in the UK.

 He has won both the Talk of Manchester ‘Entrepreneur Award’ the Manchester City Councils, Bee Proud, ‘Business in the Community’ award in 2017.

 Working in the technology sector for a decade, Mylo understands the importance of embracing technology in a way that can change people’s lives.